Why These Guys Switched to an Online Bank No One’s Ever Heard of

-“We can pay for a lot of things up front, because we both use Chime, and the money’s saved,” Demeny explains.
+“We can pay for a lot of things up front, because we both use Chime, and the money’s saved,” Demeny explained.

 2. Enjoy Great Customer Service (Without Getting on the Phone)

-While Demeny’s been able to convert a lot of friends to Chime, Thomas was a harder sell, he says.
-He had reservations about using an online-only bank account.
+While Demeny’s been able to convert a lot of friends to Chime, his boyfriend Thomas was a harder sell, he said.
+Thomas had reservations about using an online-only bank account.

 Who would he go to with questions?

 But Demeny showed Thomas a few chat logs with Chime’s customer service and explained how simple it was to send a message through the app when he had a question